ebd622/k8s-into/session_5.md

 *Release Management*: Whenever you create or change deployment Tiller will store a copy of each configuration for future reference.
 In this way Tiller creates a history and keeps track of all chart executions.
 This allows to rollback to a previous revision in a case of any issue with a new deployment.

-But Helm 2 set up has a big caveat - Tiller has too much power inside of a Kubernetes cluster.
+But Helm 2 architecture has a big caveat because Tiller has too much power inside of a Kubernetes cluster:
 * Tiller can create, updated, delete components;
 * Tiller has too much permissions within a cluster.